jagadish9084/learnbay-ds-ml-course/supervised/linear_regression/model_performance_and_evaluation.md

 **Example:**
 A very complex polynomial regression model that fits the training data perfectly but fails to generalize to new data.

+**Bias-Variance relationship:**

+- Low Bias, High Variance: The model captures almost every detail and noise in the training data.
+This results in very low training error but high test error.
+- In linear regression: Overfitting happens when you use too many predictors or the model is too complex, resulting in high variance.

 **How to Address Overfitting:**
 - **Simplify the Model:** Reduce the complexity of the model by using fewer parameters or a simpler algorithm.
 - **Use Regularization:** Apply techniques like L1 or L2 regularization to penalize overly complex models.